Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 Measure the distance to a target using the HC-SR04 ultrasonic distance sensor.

-Four pin sensors have separate trigger and echo connections. 'trigger' is the I/O pin connected to the "trig" input of the sensor and 'echo' is the pin connected to the "echo" output of the sensor.
+Four pin sensors have separate trigger and echo connections. ´trigger´ is the I/O pin connected to the "trig" input of the sensor and ´echo´ is the pin connected to the "echo" output of the sensor.

 Three pin sensors have a combined trigger and echo connection and in that case